The Authors Guild Guide to Self-Publishing

 These are the most well-known distribution companies that indie authors should be aware of.

 Perseus Distribution and Ingram Distribution

-Perseus serves more than six hundred publishers, with estimated sales of $300 million a year, including the distribution operations of Publishers Group West, Consortium, Legato Publishers Group, Perseus Academic, and Constellation digital services.
+Perseus serves more than 600 publishers, with estimated sales of $300 million a year, including the distribution operations of Publishers Group West, Consortium, Legato Publishers Group, Perseus Academic, and Constellation digital services.
 Ingram—best known for having the largest book inventory and warehousing system in the United States—purchased the Perseus distribution business in 2016.
-(Ingram already had a distribution division, Ingram Publisher Services, with more than one hundred clients.)
+(Ingram already had a distribution division, Ingram Publisher Services, with more than 100 clients.)

 If you’re interested in working with Perseus:

 If you’re interested in working with Ingram Publisher Services:

 SPD is a nonprofit that operates as an arm of the Community of Literary Magazines and Presses (CLMP).
 It focuses on the distribution of literary titles and represents more than 400 independent presses.
 Its annual sales approach $2 million, and 60 percent of those sales are poetry titles.
 To apply to be distributed by SPD, fill out its online form.